deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     def get_previous_node_name(ctx: Context) -> str:
         """
-        Get name of the previous visited script node.
+        Get the name of the previous visited script node.
         """
         last_label = sorted(list(ctx.labels))[-2] if len(ctx.labels) >= 2 else None
         # labels store the list of nodes the bot transitioned to,